ghulamhaider65/OOP-notes/README.md

 - `polymor.py` — Polymorphism demo using the same function on different types
 - `main.py` — Tiny entry point to try the classes quickly
 - `items.csv` — Sample data for the CSV constructor in `item.py`
-- `abstraction.py` — Abstraction with an abstract base class and two implementations
+- `abstraction.py` — Abstraction with an abstract base class and two implementations- `fraction.py` — Basic Fraction class with `__str__` dunder method for custom string representation

-How to use these notes
+- `xyz.py` — Interactive ATM system demo with menu-driven operations (PIN, deposit, withdraw, balance check) How to use these notes
 1) Open each file and read the comments/docstrings.
 2) Run `main.py` to see a quick demo.